davidar/peruse/test/md/ehow-1.md

 ![Place cloche on a platform to sit on.]

-Place cloche on a platform to sit on.
-(Lucy Akins)

 Step 8

 This particular terrarium rests on a planter saucer and features a small white pumpkin.

 ![Cloche placed on a terracotta saucer]

-Cloche placed on a terracotta saucer (Lucy Akins)

 Step 9